Variational LOCC-assisted quantum circuits for long-range entangled states: Circuit ansatzes and training details

-For all unitary VQE used in this paper, we adopted the parameterized brick wall quantum circuit as the circuit ansatz, in which all two-qubit gates are parameterized through the Cartan decomposition.
-The brick wall quantum circuit has a structure as illustrated in Fig.~\ref{fig:brick wall quantum circuit}.
-It is formed by consecutive layers of interleaving parameterized local two-qubit gates with a compact layout.
+For all unitary VQE used in this paper, we adopted the parametrized brick wall quantum circuit as the circuit ansatz, in which all two-qubit gates are parametrized through the Cartan decomposition.
+The 1D brick wall quantum circuit has a structure as illustrated in Fig.~\ref{fig:brick wall quantum circuit}.
+It is formed by consecutive layers of interleaving parametrized local two-qubit gates with a compact layout.

+For the 2D version, the brick wall quantum circuit is analogous to the 1D version, consisting of consecutive layers of interleaving parametrized near-neighbor two-qubit gates with a compact layout.